 At Critchill School each pupil’s needs are carefully and individually evaluated, so that within the context of our well-developed and expanding curriculum, all of our pupils can aspire to reach exceptional standards.
 Our curriculum is ‘profoundly personalised’ and at all points in a young person’s education we are carefully ensuring that the curriculum pathway which we provide, will support them to make the next steps in their journey towards adulthood.

-Pupils should enjoy school and have fun while they learn.
-Our staff are committed to work as a team to provide the opportunity for a specialist education, enabling all children to develop a full range of academic, functional and independent skills.
-We are ever keen to work with parents, carers, other stakeholders and professionals to ensure continuity of approach.
+We believe that pupils should enjoy school and have fun whilst they learn.
+Our staff are committed to work as a team to provide the opportunity for a specialist education which “addresses each pupil’s needs at their point of learning”.
+This enables all of our young people to develop a full range of academic, functional, personal and independences kills.

 The school is situated on the outskirts of Frome within ‘green’ and spacious grounds.
 We have specialist resource areas including a sensory room, soft play room, a dedicated Creative Technology Room and a Food Technology Room.
 We have also invested in particular resources to support the needs of our young people and enrich our curriculum offer such as Eye Gaze and Rebound therapy.
 As part of a community engagement programme, we have an on-site Cycle Workshop and a mobile catering van.
 Much of our learning takes place within the community as we know that applying skills and knowledge within the context of the real world allows for a deeper level of understanding and mastery.